justinwlin/Runpod-Tips-and-Tricks/SSH On Runpod/README.md

 # Transfering Files between two pods

+> Make sure as always to zip files up so that you are sending over one large file rather than many small ones.

 With Madiator's setup in Option 2, you can setup a password on both pods.

 Then you can just use the `scp` or `ssh` command to connect to the other pod, assuming both pods have passwords setup.
 It will ask you.